frederic-hallein/physics-engine/README.md

 - **3D Object Rendering**
   - Load and render `.obj` files with vertex positions, texture coordinates, and normals using [ASSIMP](https://github.com/assimp/assimp).
 - **Camera System**
-  - Move the camera with keyboard input.
+  - Move the camera with the mouse.
   - Zoom in and out using the scroll wheel.
 - **Physics Simulation**
   - Gravity applied to non-static objects.